 The coil burner base is different from the standard non-low NOx unit design.
 The cooling air directed to the outer shell is segregated from the premixed air/fuel and the internal diameter is sized to fit the low NOx burner assembly.
 A thermocouple is mounted in the volute, with interconnecting circuits to the generator control panel to monitor volute temperature.
 The unit is automatically shut down upon an excessive increase in volute temperature.

 The separate cooling air blower is supplied to provide cooling for the heating coil outer shell.
 This item is off-mounted from the main steam generator frame and includes a centrifugal blower and motor with a flexible interconnecting hose duct.

 The amount of nitrogen oxides (NOx) formed during combustion is a function of three main variables.
 They are the amount of fuel bond nitrogen, the temperature of combustion and the duration (or length) of the flame.
 Clayton’s FMB system incorporates a combination of technologies to reduce the formation of NOx due to the last two variables.
 Improved air and fuel mixing, ultra-lean flame design and a low-flame residence time provide for excellent reduction of emissions compared to other systems.
 The Clayton Fiber Metal Burning system can be guaranteed to reduce NOx emissions to below

 Incorporated with the new FMB system is an improved Siemens linkage-less burner control management system that allows for more precise tuning and mixture control.
 This system replaces the older modulating motor system that used a single-modulating motor and linkage to control both the air damper and fuel valve.

-For more information, contact your local Clayton representative.
+For Clayton Steam Generators for sale and steam generator service, contact your local Clayton representative.